This site is work in progress and does not yet describe all available steps.

 • If its value is zip (the default), the p:archive step expects a ZIP archive on the source port.

-• Whether any other archive formats can be handled and what their names (values for this option) are depends on the XProc processor used.
+• Whether any other archive formats can be handled and what their names (values for this option) are is implementation-defined and therefore dependent on the XProc processor used.

 parameters